sajalshres/linux-dev-box/README.md

 # Linux Dev Box
 This repository includes the vagrant configuration that reads all your VM configuration from the configuration file `config.yml` and builds and manage the development machine in a single workflow.

+This development environment is supposed to be **immutable**, meaning once you create it, you never change it.
+For a new version you destroy the older one.

 ## Requirements [as tested]
 * [VirtualBox 6.0.16](https://download.virtualbox.org/virtualbox/6.0.16/VirtualBox-6.0.16-135674-Win.exe)
 * [Vagrant 2.2.10](https://releases.hashicorp.com/vagrant/2.2.10/vagrant_2.2.10_x86_64.msi)